DwightNewton/RNAseq-DE-GSEA/README.md

    * `Contrast lists and FPKM table.R`: Exports FPKM (counts normalized for sequencing depth and gene length) matrix, and DE genelists showing fold-change and q-value for MDD-Control, BPD-Control, and SCZ-Control contrasts in each cell-type.

 3. GSEA to determine biological pathways altered in each cell-type.
+   * `Within-disorder GSEA.R` - performs GSEA for each contrast and cell-type.
+   * A .gmt file is required, containing the universe of gene-sets/pathways you wish to query against.
+A good resource is: http://baderlab.org/GeneSets.
+   *

 4. Parent-child analysis of GSEA results.
+   * `Parent-child analysis and visualization.R` generates many outputs: tables summarizing # of GSEA hits at different significant thresholds across GSEA settings, cell-types, and contrasts.
+It also performs a parent-child analysis examining the degree of enrichment in biological functions of interest leveraging the Gene Ontology strucutre.
    * Gene Ontology (GO) has a heirarchal structure, allowing for analysis of parent (i.e. higher-up) and child (i.e. lower-down) relationships.
    * GO-terms representing many biological functions relevant to cell biology and psychiatric disorders were used as parent-terms.
    * Any significantly enriched GO-term in any contrast that (1) was one of the parent terms or (2) was a child-term of that parent was categorized as enriched for that function.
+   * Heatmaps visualizing the results, and overlaps across constrasts, are generated.

 5. EnrichmentMap Visualization of GSEA results.